How to Order

 All my clients understand that when a new piece of work is commissioned there may be complications that arise which have not been accounted for.
 This is the nature of working with wood and of making one-of-a-kind furniture.

-When an order is placed, I ask for a deposit of $250.
 When the project is started I will ask for approximately one half the remaining price.
 I ask for the final payment when I deliver the piece or before I ship it out.

 When shipping furniture, I use Plycon Van Lines, Inc. to blanket wrap each piece.
 After working with them for many years and observing the care they take, I know I can stand behind this responsible, reliable delivery service and the cost of this superior service is comparable to the cost of crating and shipping using a common carrier freight company.